 - Pest: Bumblebees are between ¼ - 1 inch in size, have black and yellow markings, and an overall fuzzy appearance.

 - Nest: Bumble bees build their nests out of pollen clumps, usually in the ground or a dense grass clump, and often in an abandoned mouse nest.

-- Threat: Bumble bees are considered a beneficial insect because they pollinate flowers.
-However, they can sting.
+- Threat: Bumblebees are considered beneficial insects because they pollinate flowers.
+However, they can sting and are a health threat.
 If a nest is located in or near a structure, then control is necessary.

 - Pest: Carpenter bees are between 1/2 - 1 inch in size.
-They resemble bumble bees, but the top of their abdomen is largely bare and shiny.
+They are often be confused with bumblebees, but the top of their abdomen is largely bare and shiny.